tek/kallikrein/README.md

 ## http4s

-The `kallikrein-http4s-sbt` module provides a [shared resource](#resources) that runs an [http4s] server on a random port and supplies tests with a client and the `Uri` of the server:
+The `kallikrein-http4s-sbt` module provides a [shared resource](#resources) that runs an [http4s] server on a random port and supplies tests with a client and the `Uri` of the server wrapped in a test client interface:

 ```scala
 class SomeTest